SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._SSG_Report.md

 ## How to use

-The element created with this driver has only one data page, the **General** page.
+The element created with this connector has only one data page, the **General** page.
 This page contains the **Element Monitoring** table, which must be filled in with information on the elements from which data should be gathered, primarily the **Element Name** and **Parameter ID**.

 To add rows, right-click the table and select **Add item** in the context menu.
 You will then be able to enter a **Custom Name** for the new row, describing the data to be polled.
 Via the context menu, you can also **duplicate a row** or **delete a row**.